B0realian/B0realian.github.io/_posts/2024-06-07-Hellracer.markdown

 }
 ````

-The trident itself is spawned above.
+The trident itself is spawned a set distance above the system's location (the MovementVector *
+TridentOffsetDistance in the codeblock above).
 Since the smoketrail needs to change behaviour
-post impact, I am setting its variables here and let Niagara lerp between the two
+post impact, I am setting its variables here and let Niagara lerp between the two positions:
-positions:

 ````cpp
 void ATridentAttack::SpawnProjectile()